valmat/LedMatrix/README.md

 LedMatrix& get(uint16_t index);
 ```

-Class `Matrix Cascade` has the traits of the array.
+Class `MatrixCascade` has a traits of an array.
 Contained matrixes can be accessed through the operator `[]`:
 ```c
 cascade[0].setRotation(3);
 cascade[1].setRotation(1);